christophe-rd/wildchrokie/notes/notesCookieScaping.md

 #Notes on cookie

 ## Started on January 6th 2025 by CRD
-I lost all of my previous notes from the cookies before ALNINC HF1 P1
+I lost all of my previous notes from the cookies before

 #### ALNINC GR8 P3
 Microscope.
 Still not sure of outer ring.
 Extremely hard to tell if it's false.
 The whole ring indicates true ring except one part that I marked in black.